What is the Alternative Depreciation System?

 Depreciation is an accounting method for spreading out the cost of a business asset over the useful life of the asset.
 Because depreciation affects your business taxes, the IRS has specific (and very complex) rules for how a business asset, like a business vehicle, furniture, and computers, are depreciated.

-Before an asset can be depreciated, you (actually your accountant) must know:
+Before an asset can be depreciated, you (actually your accountant) must know several things:

 - The depreciation system (GDS or ADS)

-- The percentage of the time the asset is used by the business (usually this is 100%)
+- The percentage of the time the asset is used by the business.
+You can only depreciate the part of the item that is used more than 50% of the time by your business.

 What is an Asset Class?